Oliver9977/myc2/README.md

 # myc2
-This is my version of c2, indented for penetration testing, but also useful for validation automation.
+This is my version of c2, intended for penetration testing, but also useful for validation automation.

 * reverse/bind socket/pipe shell
 * exe/ps1 payload